openfaas/openfaas.github.io/_posts/2023-06-20-introducing-iam-for-openfaas.md

 In the spec the `iss` field needs to be set to the url of your provider, eg. `https://accounts.google.com` for google or `https://example.eu.auth0.com/ for Auth0.

-The `aud` field contains a list of client apps this JwtIssuer is valid for.
-The value should be the client_id you received while registering an app with your IdP.
+The `aud` field needs to contain a set of accepted audiences.
+The set is used to validate the audience field in an OIDC access token and verify OpenFaaS is the intended audience.
+The audience is usually the gateway's public URL although for some providers it can also be the client id.

+The `tokenExpiry` field can be used to set the expiry time of the OpenFaaS access token issued in the token exchange.

 In addition to the JwtIssuer there are two other object that need to be defined before we can try and access the gateway API: